Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

 ## Create a scheduled job to run the table-marking procedure

-Now that you have created and stored all the procedures that you need, you must schedule the table-marking procedure to run just before the scheduled backups of the databases.
-You should schedule this job to run approximately one minute before the maintenance plan for the databases runs.
+Now that you have created and stored all these procedures, schedule the table-marking procedure to run just before the scheduled backups of the databases.
+You should schedule this job to run about one minute before the maintenance plan for the databases runs.

-1. In Object Explorer, expand **SQL Server Agent**, open the **Jobs** menu, and then choose **New Job**.
+1. In Object Explorer, expand **SQL Server Agent**, open the **Jobs** menu, and then select **New Job**.

     The **New Job** window opens.

 2. In **Name**, specify a name for the job.
-For example, you might choose "MarkTableJob" for your job name.
+For example, you might enter *MarkTableJob* for your job name.

 3. (Optional) In **Description**, specify a description of the job.

-4. In **Select a page**, choose **Steps** and then choose **New**.
+4. In **Select a page**, select **Steps** and then select **New**.

-5. The **New Job Step** window opens.
+    The **New Job Step** window opens.

-6. In **Step Name**, specify a name for the step.
+5. In **Step Name**, specify a name for the step.

-7. In **Database**, choose the name of the configuration database.
-For example, if your deployment uses the default name for that database, TFS\_Configuration, you would choose that database from the drop-down list.
+6. In **Database**, select the name of the configuration database.
+For example, if your deployment uses the default name for that database, TFS\_Configuration, select that database from the drop-down list.

-8. Choose **Open**, browse to the procedure that you created for marking the tables, choose **Open** two times, and then choose **OK**.
+7. Select **Open**, browse to the procedure that you created for marking the tables, select **Open** two times, and then select **OK**.

 	> [!NOTE]
 	>The procedure that you created for marking the tables runs the following step:

     	EXEC sp_SetTransactionLogMarkAll 'TFSMark'

-9. In **Select a page**, choose **Schedules**, and then choose **New**.
+8. In **Select a page**, select **Schedules**, and then select **New**.

     The **New Job Schedule** window opens.

-10. In **Name**, specify a name for the schedule.
+9. In **Name**, specify a name for the schedule.

-11. In **Frequency**, change the frequency to match the plan that you will create for backing up the databases.
-For example, you might want to run incremental backups daily at 2 A.M., and full backups on Sunday at 4 A.M.
+10. In **Frequency**, change the frequency to match the plan that you will create for backing up the databases.
+For example, you might run incremental backups daily at 2 AM, and full backups on Sunday at 4 AM.
 For marking the databases for the incremental backups, you would change the value of **Occurs** to **Daily**.
-When you create another job to mark the databases for the weekly full backup, you would keep the value of **Occurs** at **Daily**, and select the **Sunday** check box.
+When you create another job to mark the databases for the weekly full backup, keep the value of **Occurs** at **Daily**, and select the **Sunday** check box.

-12. In **Daily Frequency**, change the occurrence so that the job is scheduled to run one minute before the backup for the databases, and then choose **OK**.
-In the example deployment, in the job for the incremental backups, you would specify 1:59 A.M..
-In the job for the full backup, you would specify 3:59 A.M..
+11. In **Daily Frequency**, change the occurrence so that the job is scheduled to run one minute before the backup for the databases, and then select **OK**.
+In the example deployment, in the job for the incremental backups, you'd specify 1:59 AM.
+In the job for the full backup, you'd specify 3:59 AM.

-13. In **New Job**, choose **OK** to finish creating the scheduled job.
+12. In **New Job**, select **OK** to finish creating the scheduled job.

 <a name="create-maintenance-plan-full-backups"></a>

 ## Create a maintenance plan for full backups

-After you create a scheduled job for marking the databases, you can use the Maintenance Plan Wizard to schedule full backups of all of the databases that your deployment of TFS uses.
+After you create a scheduled job for marking the databases, you can use the Maintenance Plan Wizard to schedule full backups of all of the databases that your deployment of Azure DevOps Server uses.

 > [!IMPORTANT]
-> If your deployment is using the Enterprise or Datacenter editions of SQL Server, but you think you might want to restore databases to a server running Standard edition, you must use a backup set that was made with SQL Server compression disabled.
-Unless you disable data compression, you will not be able to successfully restore Enterprise or Datacenter edition databases to a server running Standard edition.
+> If your deployment is using the Enterprise or Datacenter editions of SQL Server, but you may need to restore databases to a server running Standard edition, you must use a backup set that was made with SQL Server compression disabled.
+Unless you disable data compression, you will not be able to restore Enterprise or Datacenter edition databases to a server running Standard edition.
 You should turn off compression before creating your maintenance plans.
-To turn off compression, follow the steps in the [Microsoft Knowledge Base article](http://go.microsoft.com/fwlink/?LinkId=253758).
+To turn off compression, follow the steps in this [Microsoft Knowledge Base article](https://support.microsoft.com/en-us/help/2712111/disabling-sql-server-data-compression-in-tfs-databases).

-1. In **SQL Server Management Studio**, expand the **Management** node, open the **Maintenance Plans** sub-menu, and then choose **Maintenance Plan Wizard**.
+1. In **SQL Server Management Studio**, expand the **Management** node, open the **Maintenance Plans** sub-menu, and then select **Maintenance Plan Wizard**.

-2. On the welcome page for the **SQL Server Maintenance Plan Wizard**, choose **Next**.
+2. On the welcome page for the **SQL Server Maintenance Plan Wizard**, select **Next**.

     The **Select Plan Properties** page appears.